 Depending on which boat you catch from Rhodes, Kalymnos is between two and five hours away.
-Apparently, Kalymnos is the wealthiest island in the Dodecanese chain, and one of the most wealthiest overall in Greece.
+Apparently, Kalymnos island, Greece is one of the most wealthiest overall in Greece.
 I was lucky to be afforded the opportunity to visit this island on behalf of my Rough Guide research.

-The main town of Pothia – where the ferry docks, is bustling with tavernas, all eager to get the custom of the many yachts moored in the summer.
+The main town of Pothia – where the ferry docks, is bustling with tavernas all eager to get the custom of the many yachts moored in the summer.
 To fully appreciate the island, hire a car and go to Vathy on the west coast, then up to Emborio, in the north.
-English is limited in these places, but it’s possible to get by with a smile and lots of hand gestures.
+English is limited in these places, but it’s possible to get by with a smile and lots of hand gestures (See Google map above).

 Not many British tourists visit Kalymnos, even though it is reachable by airplane.
-Mainly German, Scandinavian and French tourits come here.
+The small airport is located near Panormous in the west of the island.
+Mainly German, Scandinavian and French tourists come here.

-Pserimos is just off the coast of Kalymnos and can be visited in a day.
+Pserimos is a separate island just off the coast of Kalymnos and can be visited in a day.
 There’s not a lot here; the odd taverna and beautiful beaches.

 Lastly, with its mountainous terrain, Kalymnos is popular for walkers.
 Not me though, once my research was done, I was quite happy to relax in the heat by the pool or the sea.

 See Hiking on Kalymnos for more information.